-How do I set-up and run a successful bootcamp/circuit training class?
+How to run a successful bootcamp class?

 Having taught several circuit training classes per week for the past ten years, I can honestly say that I have never delivered the same class twice.
 The opportunity to chop and change the content from one session to the next is immensely rewarding.

 Remember the principle of progressive overload and not only does the variety of options allow us to make sure that participants never become bored or stagnant, but we can also deliver a physical stimulus that ensures the body responds by going through the process of adaptation.
 Whether it is muscular strength, muscular endurance, work capacity, cardiovascular fitness, power, flexibility, speed, agility or co-ordination, circuit training can deliver!

 Bear the following in mind when planning your classes:

 Outdoor events have been rapidly gaining popularity in the past few years and this trend is set to continue.
 Fun runs, obstacle courses and military style training approaches have added another dimension to participants’ training regimes.

 The adaptable nature of circuit training makes it a perfect format for training outside – the benefits of circuit training can be combined with the appeal of training outdoors.
 This can be advantageous as some equipment can be utilised far more effectively outside without the risk of damaging flooring, ceilings or other equipment.

 Being outside also allows for even more creativity as an instructor -consider ViPR tosses, tyre flips, jerry can carries, log throws, cargo net crawls and sprint relays.

 Outdoor training appeals to lots of people, although thorough risk assessments need to be carried out to ensure client safety.
 Weather is an important consideration as very hot conditions or ice can make training unsafe and should therefore be avoided.
 Amend the warm-up and cool-down accordingly as conditions vary.